-(Erdelyi, 2004; Kihlstrom, 2004).
-More likely, however, subliminal goal priming follows the same trajectory as other forms of meaning-based masked priming, which is to dissipate rapidly.
+Further research will be necessary to clarify this issue.
+It is possible, as Bargh et al. (Bargh et al., 2001) have argued, that goal-priming effects strengthen with time, somewhat along the lines of hypermnesia effects occasionally found in memory, (Erdelyi, 2004; Kihlstrom, 2004a).
+More likely, however, it follows the same path as other forms of meaning-based masked priming, which is to dissipate rapidly.
 On the other hand, it is possible that priming interacts with currently active motivational states (Kruglanski, Chernikova, Rosenzweig, & Kopetz, 2014).
-As in the Winkielman et al. (2005) study, a subject who is already thirsty when primed with drink may be more prone to sample a proffered beverage, even after a considerable prime-target SOA.
+As in the Winkielman et al. (Winkielman et al., 2005) study, a subject who is already thirsty when primed with drink may be more prone to sample a proffered beverage, even after a considerable primetarget SOA.

 Masked priming is not just limited in temporal terms, by the prime-mask and prime-target SOAs.
+It is limited by the quality as well as the quantity of processing the prime receives.
 All forms of priming depend on the encoding of some representation of the prime.
-Perceptual priming depends on the availability of a perception-based representation of the physical features of the stimulus and its spatiotemporal relations with other stimuli-for example, the letters in a word and their relations to each other.
-Semantic priming depends on the encoding of a meaning-based representation of the denotative or connotative meaning of the prime and its associative and categorical relations with the target and other words.
-Presumably, masked priming of a motive depends on semantic analysis of the prime, and that in turn may depend on the prime-mask SOA.
+Perceptual priming depends on the availability of a perception-based representation of the physical features of the stimulus and its spatiotemporal relations with other stimuli - for example, the letters in a word, and their relations to each other.
+Semantic priming depends on the encoding of a meaning-based representation of the denotative or connotative meaning of the prime and its semantic and categorical relations with the target and other words.
+Presumably, masked priming of a motive depends on semantic analysis of the prime, and that in turn may depend on the primemask SOA.
 For example, semantic priming may be stronger when the prime is presented close to the subjective threshold; when the prime is presented close to the objective threshold, semantic priming may be relatively weak.

 Even under optimal circumstances, though, masked semantic priming appears to be analytically limited.
-Studies of affective priming by Greenwald (1992, fn.
-8) indicate that the connotative meaning (positive or negative) of a single-word prime such as enemy can facilitate evaluative judgments of an affectively congruent target such as loses.
-But Greenwald was unable to obtain masked affective priming with even a two-word phrase such as enemy loses-a phrase consisting of two affectively negative words which, when combined, have an affectively positive connotation.
-Apparently, the temporal boundaries of masked priming are sufficient to permit analysis of the meaning of a single word, but not that of a two-word phrase-much less a long, ambiguous phrase like Mommy and I are one.
+Studies of affective priming by Greenwald (A. G. Greenwald, 1992) (fn.8) indicate that the connotative meaning (positive or negative) of a single-word prime such as enemy can facilitate evaluative judgments of an affectively congruent target such as loses.
+But Greenwald has been unable to obtain masked affective priming with even a two-word phrase such as enemy loses -- a phrase consisting of two affectively negative words which, when combined, have an affectively positive connotation.
+Apparently, the temporal boundaries of masked priming are sufficient to permit analysis of the meaning of a single word, but not that of a two-word phrase - much less a long, ambiguous phrase like Mommy and I are one.
 All of which is not to say that motivational states cannot be influenced by subliminal or masked primes; only that it may be very difficult to show convincingly that this is so.